 What can one expect during cataract surgery?

-Cataract surgery is the most frequently performed surgery in the United States – and the most successful.
+Cataract is the opacification of the normally clear crystalline (natural) lens of the eye, causing decrease in visual performance both quantitatively and qualitatively.
+Surgical extraction of the opacified lens is the only available treatment option and is the most frequently performed surgery around the world – and the most successful.
 Over 95 percent of those who have cataract surgery regain vision levels between 20/40 and 20/20.

 Cataract surgery usually lasts less than one hour and is almost painless.
 Many people choose to stay awake during surgery and have an anesthetic to numb the nerves in and around the eye.